rmcrackan/Libation/README.md

 Automatically download some or all of your audible books.
 This shows you how much of your library is not yet downloaded and decrypted:

+The stoplights will tell you a title's status:

+* Red: not downloaded
+* Yellow: downloaded but still encrypted with DRM
+* Green: downloaded and decrypted
+* PDF with arrow: not downloaded
+* PDF without arrow: downloaded)

+Or hover over the button to see the status.

 ![Liberate book step 1](images/LiberateBook1.png)

 Select Liberate > Begin Book Backups